Skip to main content Skip to footer

 If you want to use Scheme Pays you do not need to do anything else – HMRC will automatically update NHS Pensions of your decision, we’ll pay the charge to HMRC and then write to you to confirm your Scheme Pays arrangement has been updated.

-1. If you are not signed in and need to pay an annual allowance charge, you can sign in and follow the above steps from Step 3.
+If you are not signed in and need to pay an annual allowance charge, you can sign in and follow the previous steps from Step 3.

 Steps if your accountant or IFA is supporting your use of the HMRC tool